TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 .. _typoscript-syntax-conditions-migration-sel:

-Migration from the pre-Symfony condition syntax
+Migration from the legacy condition syntax
 ===============================================

 .. versionchanged:: 9.4